-Bordered by thousands of acres of public land, reachable within minutes — to hunt, ride, hike, and explore, without the cost or boundary of owning it all.
+Minutes from thousands of acres of public land — to hunt, ride, hike, and explore, without the cost or boundary of owning it all.

 The land you would own is eighty acres.
 The land you would have the run of is measured in thousands.
-Public ground begins where the property ends, and with it a stretch of western Montana most owners pay a fortune to fence in — here, simply there for the walking.
+Public ground opens minutes away, and with it a stretch of western Montana most owners pay a fortune to fence in — here, simply a short drive off the mountain.

 This is serious big-game and upland country.
-The upper Blackfoot country around the ranch holds some of the highest winter elk densities in Montana, and the lightly-pressured BLM and state land of the Garnet Range opens to elk, mule deer, and whitetail — with black bear, turkey, and upland birds in their seasons.
+The upper Blackfoot around Helmville draws some of the heaviest winter elk concentrations in the state — the local Helmville–Ovando district has run above its population objective in recent counts — and the lightly-pressured BLM and state land of the Garnet Range opens to elk, mule deer, and whitetail — with black bear, turkey, and upland birds in their seasons.
 A sportsman understands the value at a glance; so does a family that wants room to disappear for a day and return for supper.
-And with secure on-site storage, the rifles and ammunition wait at the ranch — you fly in light and hunt.
+And with secure on-site storage, the rifles and ammunition wait at the ranch, and two ranch four-wheelers are here ready to run — you fly in light, and you can be deep in the country the same afternoon you land.

-Western Montana is elk, deer, and upland-bird country.
-The public ground beyond the property line opens to it, without the cost or the boundary of owning it all.
+Western Montana is elk, deer, and upland-bird country, and deer are common on the property itself.
+Thousands of acres of public ground, minutes away, open to the rest, without the cost or the boundary of owning it all.

 Trails for horse or foot lead off the meadow into thousands of acres of mountain country.
 The kind of distance that takes a full day, and gives one back.